© 2025 Kansas City Public Radio

 Chiagozie Chukwu, 18, learning how a dialysis machine works from staff at Children's Mercy Institute.

 Inside a gymnasium located at the Ewing Marion Kauffman High School on Paseo Boulevard in Kansas City, Missouri, there are 620 enthusiastic and eager teenagers.
 They are the interns hired in March of this year at a hiring fair sponsored by ProX, a nonprofit funded by the Ewing Marion Kauffman Foundation.
-Its focus is on providing real-life work opportunities for teens who live in underserved communities.
+Its focus is on providing real-life work opportunities for teens in high schools in the Kansas City area.

 The students are sent to rooms scattered throughout the building for coaching and guidelines on how to get an internship — how to interview, how to write about yourself, what to wear — and how it works once you’ve landed one.